filakhtov/gentoo-use-docs/media-libs/freetype.md

 This flag should be disabled if there is a need to redistribute compiled binaries.

+### brotli
+Pass the `--with-brotli` option to the configure script.
+Enable support for WOFF 2 (Web Open Font Format version 2) fonts, which has been a W3C recommendation since early 2018 as a successor to the older WOFF format and makes use of the Brotli compression algorithm and other improvements leading to smaller font files.

+This flag can be safely disabled.

 ### bzip2
 Pass the `--with-bzip2` option to the configure script.
 Use the `libbz2` library to provide support for BZip2 compressed fonts.
 This is mainly used to parse compressed PCF (portable compiled format) fonts.